-Thick, creamy, rich and healthy Coconut Curried French Lentil Soup is an elegant, quick and delicious soup for any season.
-Vegan + Gluten Free
+Thick, creamy, rich and simple to make, Coconut Curried French Lentil Soup is an elegant, quick and delicious soup for any season. vegan + gluten free

 I hardly ever watch TV.
 But on Monday night when the Bachelor is on, I’m parked in front of it.
 Time suck yes, but it appeals to me for whatever reason.
 Monday night was a disaster!
 Did you watch?